showlab/datacentric.vlp/readme.md

 The purpose of this project is to **<span style="color:green">compress existing Large-scale Vision-Language Pre-training dataset</span>** without drop the performance.
 We want the communtity pay more attention to data.

-This work **is in progress**, now the compression rate is around 70%-80%.
+> This work **is still in progress**, now the compression rate is around 70%-80%.

-And the data selection strategy is quite simple but works now, we are exploring more sloid methods.
+> And the data selection strategy is quite simple but works well now, we are exploring more sloid methods.

 ## 1. Conventional Vision-language Datasets